ghxiao/clipper/README.md

 # Introduction

-Clipper is a Reasoner for Conjunctive Query Answering over Honr-SHIQ via Query Rewriting.
+Clipper is a Reasoner for conjunctive query answering over Horn-SHIQ via 	query rewriting.

 # Usage from CLI